- Sportier, more carlike look and feel

 Structurally, the big news is that the Q7 is now built on a multi-material design that uses more ultra-high-strength steel, as well as aluminum castings—and aluminum, exclusively for the front fenders, doors, hood, and hatch.
 That helps save nearly 500 pounds versus the outgoing version.

 Each of those powertrains incorporates an 8-speed automatic transmission with Tiptronic manual control, and there’s a driving dynamics system that now works with the optional adaptive air suspension for up to seven drive programs, including allroad and lift/allroad modes.
 Underneath, the Q7 now has five-link front and rear suspension designs.
-Top models in the lineup have a new all-wheel steering system that can turn the rear wheels up to five degrees (to counter the direction of the front wheels during parking, or turn gently with them at higher speed), while a sophisticated adaptive suspension can access up to 9.3 inches of ground clearance (raised 2.4 inches), access more wheel articulation, and lower the body by as much as 1.2 inches from normal at highway speeds.
+Top models in the lineup have a new all-wheel steering system that can turn the rear wheels up to five degrees (to counter the direction of the front wheels during parking, or turn gently with them at higher speed), while a sophisticated adaptive suspension can access up to 9.3 inches of ground clearance (raised 2.4 inches), access more wheel articulation, and lower the body by as much as 1.2 inches from normal at very fast highway speeds.

 Audi's quattro all-wheel-drive system normally sends 60 percent of power to the rear wheels, but it can send up to 70 percent to the front or up to 85 percent to the rear.
 The Q7 isn't a purpose-built off-road rig by any means, but it has the means for making its way up slippery trails and through deep snow.

 Official EPA ratings for the 3.0-liter supercharged V-6, paired with the 8-speed automatic and all-wheel drive, are 19 mpg city, 25 highway, 21 combined.